Professional Counselor Associate

 Join The GroupLoss or Grief

-This group might be for you if you're seeking a compassionate and supportive space to express and process experiences of disenfranchised grief—particularly grief that others might not recognize, understand, or validate.
-This could be related to the loss of a friendship, the death of a pet, a significant life transition, the impact of chronic illness, and more.
+This group is for you if you're seeking a compassionate and supportive space to express and process experiences of disenfranchised grief—particularly grief that others might not recognize, understand, or validate.
+This could be related to a friend break-up, the death of a pet, a significant life transition, loss of a job, and more.
+Using writing, small group sharing, and group discussion, you’ll experience an environment of support and a container for your grief process.

 Group Size: 6-8